0

 This study examined whether hormonal factors (such as menopause status, hormone-replacement therapy (HRT), and testosterone levels) change how vascular risk factors affect the brain.

-Specifically, the researchers looked at whether hormone status modifies the relationship between common cardiovascular risks (high blood pressure, obesity, diabetes, cholesterol, smoking, arterial stiffness) and white matter hyperintensities (WMH) - small lesions in the brain linked to vascular damage, cognitive decline, and increased dementia risk.
+Specifically, the researchers looked at whether hormone status modifies the relationship between common cardiovascular risks (high blood pressure, obesity, diabetes, cholesterol, smoking, arterial stiffness) and white matter hyperintensities (WMH) — small lesions in the brain linked to vascular changes and long-term cognitive health.

-Rather than asking “Do hormones directly increase or decrease brain damage?”, the study asked:
+Rather than asking "Do hormones directly increase or decrease brain changes?", the study asked:

 Do hormones change how vulnerable the brain is to vascular stress?